 Lots of things can get stuck in the trap of the kitchen or bathroom sinks, and when those things start to decompose, it can make the drain breathe out a horrible rotten-egg smell.
-Following is an easy, inexpensive, and very effective solution.
+The following is an easy, inexpensive, and very effective solution.

 All you need is the dynamic duo of organic home cleaning: white vinegar and baking soda.

 Why Baking Soda and Vinegar?

 White vinegar is about 5% acetic acid.
 Acids are very reactive in water.
 They donate protons, which destroys organic molecules.
 Odor molecules are especially susceptible to being broken.

 Simple Sink Deodorizing

 - Sprinkle 1 cup of baking soda down the drain.

 - Follow that with 1 cup of vinegar.
 The mixture will foam like crazy.